Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks separation between two wells at closest approach, computing center-to-center distance and identifying closest approach point.
-This is specific and distinct from sibling tools which focus on other petroleum engineering calculations.
+The description clearly states the tool checks separation between two wells at closest approach, computing center-to-center distance and identifying the closest point.
+This distinguishes it from sibling tools that focus on single well calculations or economics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.